MuedeLuca/InControlMob/README.md

 **InControlMob** is a powerful, rule-driven mob control plugin for Minecraft servers running Paper 1.21.
 Inspired by the "In Control!" mod, it allows server admins to fine-tune mob spawns, attributes, loot, and experience using flexible JSON rules.

-This fork of [the original](https://github.com/mahadimdinfo-rgb/InControlMob) intends to improve upon the Original by providing further customization options as well as adding clearer documentation.
+This fork intends to improve upon [the Original](https://github.com/mahadimdinfo-rgb/InControlMob) by providing further customization options as well as adding clearer documentation.
 For convenience, I'll try to keep the logic as close to the Original as possible.

-This fork has been created mainly for private usage, but for the easons of ease of use, as well as for documentation, I've decided for it to be public.
+This fork has been created mainly for private usage, and I cannot guarantee to keep it up-to-date.
+However, anybody is free to use it as they like and improve upon it.

 ## Features